sergeiown/batch_PDF_compressor/README.md

 ### Usage

 1. Install Ghostscript if not already installed.
-2. Use an executable file or run a script with a double click or via the command line. *If you are using bat script, make sure that the text files with the messages are available in the bat script directory.*
+2. [Use an executable file](https://github.com/sergeiown/batch_PDF_compressor/releases) (**best practice**) or run a script with a double click or via the command line. ***If you are using a batch script, make sure that the text files with messages are available in the /messages directory and the modules are available in the /modules directory.***
 3. The required language will be selected automatically according to the system settings
 4. Select the directory containing the PDF files you want to compress.
 The script will "look" at the lower levels and process the PDFs in the subdirectories on its own.
 5. Select the compression level (1-4) corresponding to the provided options.